jparrill/ztp-the-hard-way/docs/connected-ZTP-flow-hub-deployment.md

 First we need to deploy the OpenShift Hub:

 - if you already did this step, continue on [ACM Deployment](#acm-deployment)
-- If not, please go here and follow the [instructions for the OpenShift Hub Cluster](/docs/prerequirements/ocp4-ipi-deployment.md), then continue on [ACM Deployment](#acm-deployment)
+- If not, please go here and follow the [instructions for the OpenShift Hub Cluster](/docs/prerequirements/ocp4-ipi-deployment.md), then continue on [ACM Deployment Connected](#acm-deployment-connected)

-## ACM Deployment
+## ACM Deployment Connected

 To do it in a standard way, we just need to go to the OpenShift Marketplace and look for the "Red Hat Advance Cluster Management" operator and trigger the deployment.
 It will take a while to finish, so please be patient.